 Deciduous, Edible fruit, Shrubs, Trees, Decorative fruit or berries

 All dogwoods offer attractive foliage and blossoms; some have spectacular fruit or winter bark.
 Leaves of many types turn brilliant colors in fall.
 What appear to be flower petals in many dogwoods are actually bracts—petal-like modified leaves.
 These surround the inconspicuous true flowers.

 Native to southern Europe, Asia.
-Usually an airy, twiggy shrub but can be trained as small tree (15–20 ft. high and wide).
-One of earliest dogwoods to bloom, bearing clustered masses of small, soft yellow blossoms on bare twigs in mid- to late winter.
+Usually an airy, twiggy shrub but can be trained as a small tree (15–20 ft. high and wide).
+One of the earliest dogwoods to bloom, bearing clustered masses of small, soft yellow blossoms on bare twigs in mid- to late winter.
 Oval, 2–4-in.-long leaves turn from shiny green to yellow (or red, in some forms) in autumn.
 Fall color is enhanced by clusters of cherry-size, bright scarlet fruits that hang on until birds get them.
 Fruit can be used for preserves.
 In winter, flaking, mottled gray-and-tan bark provides interest.
 Tolerates alkaline soils.

-The species is native from Newfoundland to Manitoba, south to Georgia, west to Illinois and Iowa.
-Grow...
+Native from Newfoundland to Manitoba, south to Georgia, west to Illinois and Iowa.
+Grows slowly in see...

-Native from Newfoundland to Manitoba, south to Georgia, west to Illinois and Iowa. ...
+The species is native from Newfoundland to Manitoba, south to Georgia, and west to Illinois and Iowa. ...